noahvarghese/capstone-server/README.md

 -   must have at least 1 user in the role/department Admin/Admin

+## User management

+### Registration

+Only businesses can register, registers the admin user at the same time business register parameters: name, address admin user register parameters: name, email, [phone]

+### Adding employees

+Add name email [phone]
+Email is sent to user asking to "Accept Invitation"

+If user has registered previously they are asked to login if the browser doesn't have a cookie, then areadded as a member of the business and sent to the dashboard
+Else they are sent to set a password and on success redirected to the dashboard

+### Login

+When a user logs in check if a member of any business if not an error is shown asking to reach out tho their manager if yes they are redirected to the dashboard the dashboard will let them choose which business they want to view

 ## Environment Variables

 -   Env variables must be loaded into the Elastic Beanstalk as well as the job runner for CI/CD